The Art Of Synthesis

 This is course is designed to teach concepts, and because of this, Ableton itself is not 100% necessary so long as you have a comparable DAW to work with.
 The concepts taught are designed to transcend synthesizers and pieces of software, and so regardless of your setup, you will learn approaches to improve your sound.
 You won’t be able to open the sets, but as mentioned, Ableton does have a timed demo that will give you the ability to open the files for 30 days.

-Supplementary content such as set templates and synth patches will be also be provided at the start of each week.
-We reccomend downloading the supplementary content prior to starting your weekly work so that you can follow along with each video.
+Course content such as set templates and synth patches will be available after sign up on the Course page.
+To access the downloads, simply log in select My Account > My Courses, then click this course.
+We recommend downloading the supplementary content prior to starting the course so that you can follow along with each video.

 How long can I access this course and the videos?